orpiske/ssps/README.md

 SSPS: Software Deployment Module
 ============

-This is source code reposiroty for the Software Deployment Module (SDM).
+This is source code repository for the Software Deployment Module (SDM).

 References
 ----